Loudr/api-specs/requests.md

 In other cases, the rejection is considered a *hard rejection*, because we are blocked from obtaining a license.
 In the case of a hard rejection, requests are not eligible to be resubmitted.

+The `notes` field may be propogated to end users for more details about the rejection, however, _it may not always be populated_, in which cases it may be ideal to show the `message` value as well.

+Rejection reasons are detailed in [enums.md](enums.md).

 ## Query

 Send a `GET` request to `/v1/sound_recordings` with the following parameters: